salilab/PMI_analysis/README.md

 AT.set_analyze_Excluded_volume_restraint()
 ```

-If you set up more than one XLs restraint, you should include the *Multiple_XLs_restraints = True* flag in the analysus and include a cutoff for all of them in the *XLs_cutoffs* dictionary.
+If you set up more than one XLs restraint, you should include the *Multiple_XLs_restraints = True* flag in the analysis and include a cutoff for all of them in the *XLs_cutoffs* dictionary.
 For example, if you divided the DSSO XLs into a intra-subunit and inter-subunit datasets, there should be two elements in the *XLs_cutoffs* dictionary (even if they have the same cutoff):

 ```
 XLs_cutoffs = {'DSSO_Inter':30.0, 'DSSO_Intra':30.0}